redbell-eng/redbellsecurity.github.io/content/web_security_assessments.md

 # who_we_are
 who_we_are:
   enable: true
-  subtitle: "Who We Are"
+  subtitle: ""
-  title: "Tech Consultants Who Care"
+  title: "Keep Your Web Applications Safe"
   description: "Our web application security assessment will provide useful insights into the security posture of your organizations web applications.
 By following a assessment as a service model we are able to provide assessments on demand.
 Following the simple process of scoping your application and onboarding it onto our platform, a member of your team can request an assessment, and we will deliver the results within a few business days.
 Because of this quick turn around, your team can easily fit security assessments into your agile sprints and other business processes."

   image: "images/web-security-assessments/web-security.png"